venus0213/webScraping-selenium/README.md

 ## Issues:
 If you encounter any issues or have suggestions for improvement, please open an issue in the Issues section of this repository.

-## Contributing

-If you have a Data Science mini-project that you'd like to share, please follow the guidelines in [CONTRIBUTING.md](https://github.com/Praveen76/Data-Science-Mini-Projects/blob/main/contributing.md).

-## Code of Conduct
-Please adhere to our [Code of Conduct](https://github.com/Praveen76/Data-Science-Mini-Projects/blob/main/CODE_OF_CONDUCT.md) in all your interactions with the project.

 ## License

 This project is licensed under the [MIT License](LICENSE).

-## Contact

-For questions or inquiries, feel free to contact me on [Linkedin](https://www.linkedin.com/in/praveen-kumar-anwla-49169266/).

 ## **About Me**:
 I’m a seasoned Data Scientist and founder of [TowardsMachineLearning.Org](https://towardsmachinelearning.org/).
 I've worked on various Machine Learning, NLP, and cutting-edge deep learning frameworks to solve numerous business problems.